 Many brands offer mattresses designed to suit kids.
-This article looks at some products to take into account when searching for the best twin mattress for children.
+This article looks at some products to consider when searching for the best twin mattress for children.

-There are some potential benefits to choosing a twin bed for kids.
-These include:
+Some potential benefits to choosing a twin bed for kids include:

-- Space: Less floor space is in use than with larger mattress sizes and bed frames.
+- Space: Uses less floor space than larger mattresses and bed frames.

-- Cost-effective: In the long term, a twin bed will be more cost-effective than a toddler bed, as the child will not outgrow it.
+- Cost-effective: A twin bed will be more cost-effective than a toddler bed, as the child will not outgrow it as quickly.

-- Extra comfort: There is more space on a twin bed than on a toddler bed, meaning they can move around more.
+- Extra comfort: Twin beds have more space than a toddler bed, meaning children can move around more.
 It also means more room for parents and caregivers to sit on the bed and read a bedtime story with a child.